CALL FMSPAR (NUMPAR, SNAME, P1, P2, ...)

 You then call FMSPAR to place the work for the children in a queue.
 After all of the work has been queued, you call FMSRUN to start the children running.

-After the children are running, USERSUB is called by the parent to do it's share of the work.
+After the children are running, USERSUB is called by the parent to do its share of the work.
 The parent then calls FMSYNC to wait for the completion of the children.

 Note that if there is only one process (MAXCPU=1), FMSPAR , FMSRUN and FMSYNC are not called.